 - 7.4.1.
-Owners and operators of all stationary SI ICE must keep records of the information in paragraphs 1. through 4. of this condition. - 1.
-All notifications submitted to comply with this subpart and all documentation supporting any notification. - 2.
-Maintenance conducted on the engine. - 3.
-If the stationary SI internal combustion engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 90 and 1048. - 4.
-If the stationary SI internal combustion engine is not a certified engine or is a certified engine operating in a non-certified manner and subject to §60.4243(a)(2), documentation that the engine meets the emission standards.
+Owners and operators of all stationary SI ICE must keep records of the information in paragraphs 1. through 4. of this condition. - a.
+All notifications submitted to comply with this subpart and all documentation supporting any notification. - b.
+Maintenance conducted on the engine. - c.
+If the stationary SI internal combustion engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 C.F.R. parts 1048, 1054, and 1060, as applicable. - d.
+If the stationary SI internal combustion engine is not a certified engine or is a certified engine operating in a non-certified manner and subject to (0.4243(a)(2)), documentation that the engine meets the emission standards.